DioxusLabs/docsite/docs-src/0.6/src/guide/data_fetching.md

 }
 ```

+The futures passed to `dioxus::spawn` must not contain latent references to data outside the async block.
+Data that is `Copy` *can* be captured by async blocks, but all other data must be *moved*, usually by calling `.clone()`.

 ## Managing Data Fetching with use_resource

 Eventually, using bare `async` calls might lead to race conditions and weird state bugs.
 For example, if the user clicks the *fetch* button too quickly, then two requests will be made in parallel.
-If the request is updating data somewhere else, then it's likely that the wrong request finishes early and causes a race condition.
+If the request is updating data somewhere else, the wrong request might finish early and causes a race condition.

 Dioxus provides some helpful utilities to manage these scenarios with a hook called `use_resource`.
 In Dioxus, *Resources* are pieces of state whose value is dependent on the completion of some asynchronous work.
 The `use_resource` hook provides a `Resource` object with helpful methods to start, stop, pause, and modify the asynchronous state.